thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Development Best Practices/fire-tv-4k-ultra-hd.md

 Fire OS will also provide a `sys.display-size` system property to report the maximum supported resolution of the connected display.

-## Steps for Using HDMI Mode Switch {#hdmimodeswitch}
+## Steps for Using HDMI Mode Switch (Fire TV Gen 2 only) {#hdmimodeswitch}

 Follow these general steps when using the Android API to initiate an HDMI Mode switch:

 1.  **Query supported display modes with `Display.getSupportedModes()`.**

     `Display.getSupportedModes()` returns an array of `Display.Mode` objects.
-This synchronous API returns the modes (resolution and frame rate) supported by both Fire TV (2nd Generation) and the attached display.
+This synchronous API returns the modes (resolution and frame rate) supported by both Fire TV (Gen 2) and the attached display.
 If the attached display supports 4K UHD, then 4K UHD modes will be included in the list.

     Because frame rate conversion may not provide optimal results, Amazon recommends switching to the actual or closest frame rate of the content to be played (4K at 24fps, 4K at 25fps, or 4K at 30fps).